By Shannon Huffman Polson

 Making the team wasn’t enough though, and the way she attacked the swim team is how she lives her life.

-“I started out in the slowest lane, because I hadn’t swum competitively,” she says.
-She worked hard, moved up to be the fastest in her lane, was moved up to the next fastest lane and started the process over until by the end of the season she made varsity.
+“I started out in the slowest lane because I hadn’t swam competitively,” she says.
+She worked hard, became the fastest in her lane, was moved up to the next fastest lane, then started the process over until by the end of the season she made varsity.

 She laughs about her drive.
-“I think it’s because I have a twin brother and I didn’t want him feel like he was better than I was because he was a boy.”
+“I think it’s because I have a twin brother and I didn’t want him feeling like he was better than I was because he was a boy.”

-On a cadet trip to Seattle on the U.S.S.
-Kittihawk, Faulkner talked to the Naval rescue swimmers.
-They advised her against the Navy, saying that they only sat on helicopters flying circles around carriers while the jets flew in case of emergency.
-“If you want to be a real rescue swimmer,” they said, “join the Coast Guard.”
+On a cadet trip to Seattle on the USS Kitty Hawk, Faulkner talked to the Naval rescue swimmers.
+They advised her against the Navy, saying that they only sat on helicopters, flying circles around carriers while the jets flew in case of emergency.
+“If you want to be a real rescue swimmer,” they said, “Join the Coast Guard.”
+That's just what she did.

 After waiting four and a half years for a training slot, and extending in the Coast Guard just to keep her name on the list, she was assigned a training slot.
-She was assigned to work with a group of rescue swimmers before her school began.
-“Half were cool about me being there, and half weren’t,” she said.
-“But even the half that were didn’t think I would make it through.”
+She was assigned to work with a group of rescue swimmers before her training began.
+“Half were cool about me being there, and half weren’t,” she said, adding that the half that thought it was cool, didn't think she'd make it through.
+She started training as one of nine students.
+By the end of the training, only five remained.

 On the final test, the instructors pulled in one swimmer at a time to the pool area for a multiple survivor scenario.
 “There was a lot of noise, screams and pounding.
 The test is as much psychological as it is physical.”